A Guide to Software Development: Definition, Types, Processes, and Methodologies

 Software development life cycle

-The Software Development Life Cycle (SDLC), often known as the Software Development Process, is a series of actions followed by software development companies to design, build, and test high-quality software.
+Software development companies follow a series of actions known as the Software Development Life Cycle (SDLC), or the Software Development Process, to design, build, and test high-quality software.

-The SDLC’s primary purpose is to produce high-quality software through effective project management that meets business goals and customer expectations, and is delivered on time and on budget while maintaining project flexibility.
+The SDLC’s primary purpose is to produce high-quality software through effective project management that meets business goals and customer expectations.
+Also, it has to deliver on time and on budget while maintaining project flexibility.

 It’s crucial to keep in mind that there are some differences in the number of SDLC stages and their titles.
-Some phases, such as development and testing, are combined.
+Some phases, such as development and testing, are put together.
 Sometimes, a single stage is split into two, such as planning becoming planning, and analysis.

 There is, however, an ISO/IEC/IEEE 12207 international standard in software engineering for the software life cycle process.